guycalledavinash/nexus-repository/README.md

 One such tool is Nexus

-If the snapshot and release repository details details are configured in `pom.xml` file, the commands ran in local are reflected in nexus repository, not local
+If the snapshot and release repository details details are configured in `pom.xml` file, the commands ran in local are reflected in nexus repository, not local repo itself

-Btw, this should be the local directory for maven: `C:\user\.m2\repo\groupID`
+This should be the local directory for maven: `C:\user\.m2\repo\groupID`

 ## Server setup
 I had hard time finding the right commands initially but these worked for me: